Onufriev-Lab/hi-c_model_validation/README.md

 ```
 ./Rs_plots simulation.vtf LamSites_bID_0.txt 0.2 72 72 >HiC_1st_tau_1min
 ```
+The inputs of the C++ code include the trajectory file, the LamSites text file, the tolerance to reflect the fluctuation of a TAD shape (0.2 or 0.1 micron) and the specific time frame obtained from the selection algorithm.

 The outputs are 184 "Rs" values corresponding to each specific genomic distances.

-This code is for asynchronized cells.
-The algorithm is based on Alexey's thought to define a "tau" as the maximum age of the cells.
+ The algorithm is based on a defined "tau" as the maximum age of the Drosophila nuclei.
 We take a trajectory (one by one);
 to each trajectory, we randomly choose a time-slice (a piece) within a tau.
 For example, the command above assume tau= 1min.
+The trajectory file in Ref[] include 400,000 snapshots.

 ## Calculate Rs plots: